 Meadow Farm Museum

 The farm was owned by seven generations of the Sheppard family, starting in the early 1700s.
-From this site, Tom and Pharaoh, slaves working for Mosby Sheppard, warned him of a proposed slave rebellion on August 30, 1800.
+From this site, Tom and Pharaoh, slaves working for Mosby Sheppard, alerted him of a proposed slave rebellion on August 30, 1800.
 Elizabeth Adam Crump donated Meadow Farm in 1975 in memory of her late husband Sheppard Crump.
 National Register Historic Site.
 3400 Mountain Road.
 652-1455.
 Hours of Operation.

 Virginia Randolph Museum